On P^1-stabilization in unstable motivic homotopy theory: Equivariant geometry of symmetric powers

 \subsubsection{Motives of singular schemes in positive characteristic}

 Assume $k$ is a field that has characteristic exponent $p > 0$ and $\ell$ is a prime different from $p$.
 Write $\DM^{\ell dh}_{ft}(k, \Z_{(\ell)})$ for the variant of Voevodsky's category of motives built out of finite type schemes and the $\ell dh$-topology.
-There is an evident functor whose right adjoint we denote by $r_{H\Z_{(\ell)}}$.
-In fact this is an adjoint equivalence \cite[Theorem 4.0.13]{Kellyldh}.
+There is an evident functor